40843245/EF-core/EF core6/Code First/Code First.md

 Step 2:

-To enable migration, type command in Nuget Manager Console.
+To enable migration, type these commands in Nuget Manager Console.

 ```
 Enable-Migrations -ContextTypeName <contexTypeName>